softonic/docker-elk/readme.md

 This elk is prepared to be used with marathon or docker-compose.

+This stack contains 3 different containers.
+Elasticsearch, Logstash and Kibana.
+Each one is using official repository except by logstash, having preconfigured gelf input driver.

 ## Use with Docker-compose

 To send logs from your own containers to this elk, you should configure logging driver as gelf pointing to elk stack machine in your stack docker-compose